Assembly line worker integration and balancing problem: Conclusions

 \section{Conclusions}

 We propose the Assembly Line Worker Integration and Balancing Problem (ALWIBP), a new assembly line balancing problem arising in lines with conventional and disabled workers.
-This problem is relevant in a context where companies are urged to integrate disabled workers in their conventional productive schemes in order to cope with legislation issues or to include coorporate social responsibility goals in the production planning process.
+This problem is relevant in a context where companies are urged to integrate disabled workers in their conventional productive schemes in order to cope with legislation issues or to include corporate social responsibility goals in the production planning process.

-To solve this problem, we develop, first, an integer linear model that minimize the number of stations while ensuring the presence of all disabled workers in the assembly line.
+To solve this problem, we first develop an integer linear model that minimizes the number of stations while ensuring the presence of all disabled workers in the assembly line.
 From this model, one variant that reduces the idle time of stations with disabled workers was proposed.
-We also implement a heuristic approach called CIH, that starts with a simple assembly line balancing situation and inserts the available disabled workers while reducing aditional stations.
+We implement a heuristic approach called CIH, that starts with a simple assembly line balancing situation and inserts the available disabled workers while reducing additional stations.
 Furthermore, aiming the improvement of CIH solutions, two post-optimizations procedures based on MIP neighborhoods were designed.
+Finally, to validate heuristic results, we also implemented a simple substitution heuristic (SH) that tries to insert disabled workers in a conventional assembly line without changing its original task settings.

-Through an experimental study on a extensive number of instances, we conclude that not only disabled workers can be included in the assembly lines with little productivity loss, but also that other planning goals can be simultaneously considered.
-Further work on this topic include the proposal of new adjacent objectives, implementation of more sophisticated methods, and extensions that cope with job rotation schemes, U-shaped assembly lines and some lexocographic objectives.
+Results of an experimental study on a extensive number of instances indicate the efficiency of the proposed heuristics, leading to the conclusion that not only disabled workers can be included in the assembly lines with little productivity loss, but also that other planning goals can be simultaneously considered.
+Further work on this topic include the proposal of new adjacent objectives, implementation of more sophisticated methods, and extensions that cope with job rotation schemes, U-shaped assembly lines and some lexicographic objectives.